 The JFTC may issue a cease and desist order to an entrepreneur who violated the Antimonopoly Law.
-The cease and desist order usually encompasses orders against the violator to cease and desist from a continuing violation, to issue a public notice thereof, and to take certain actions (e.g. periodic training and legal audit).
+The cease and desist order usually encompasses orders against the violator to cease and desist from a continuing violation, to make a public notice thereof, and to take certain actions (e.g. providing periodic trainings for employees and conducting legal audit).